Hugos68/svelte-contextify/README.md

 This is problematic for 2 reason:

-1. Duplicate code
+1. Duplicate code,
-   Because the key `session` is used in multiple places we also have to update it in multiple places when we want to change the key.
+   because the key `session` is used in multiple places we also have to update it in multiple places when we want to change the key.

-2. Type safety
+2. Type safety,
-   Like reason 1 types also need to be defined twice because `getContext` has no clue what you are trying to get.
+   like reason 1 types also need to be defined twice because `getContext` has no clue what you are trying to get.

 ## How svelte-contextify fixes the problem